WINP-TV

 WINP-TV (channel 16) is a television station in Pittsburgh, Pennsylvania, United States, airing programming from the Ion Television network.
-Owned and operated by the Ion Media subsidiary of the E. W. Scripps Company, the station maintains transmitter facilities in Pittsburgh's Oakland neighborhood.
+Owned by the Ion Media subsidiary of the E. W. Scripps Company, the station maintains transmitter facilities in Pittsburgh's Oakland neighborhood.

 History

 Prior use of channel 16 in Pittsburgh

 Channel 16 was initially activated August 29, 1953, as WENS, Pittsburgh's second UHF television station in the span of a month, with a primary ABC affiliation and secondary clearance of CBS network programs.
-In a market that was dominated by DuMont O&O WDTV (now KDKA-TV)—indeed, two former WDTV sales managers started the station—it initially broke ground and provided Pittsburgh shows that had previously not been seen in the market.
-In 1955, a tower collapse led to an emergency 46-day channel-sharing operation with WQED channel 13, Pittsburgh's educational television station, in a first-of-its-kind arrangement.
+In a market that was dominated by DuMont owned-and-operated station WDTV—indeed, two former WDTV sales managers started the station—it initially broke ground and provided Pittsburgh shows that had previously not been seen in the market.
+In 1955, a tower collapse led to an emergency 46-day channel-sharing operation with WQED (channel 13), Pittsburgh's educational television station, in a first-of-its-kind arrangement.

 However, as with other UHF television stations, WENS struggled for acceptance by viewers and sponsors, even in a market that had just one local commercial VHF television station.
-After having fought the award of a second commercial VHF outlet to Pittsburgh, the station reached a settlement with WIIC-TV (now WPXI) in early 1957 and ceased operations on August 31 of that year, one day before WIIC began broadcasting.
+After having fought the award of a second commercial VHF outlet to Pittsburgh, the station reached a settlement with WIIC-TV in early 1957 and ceased operations on August 31 of that year, one day before WIIC began broadcasting.
 The construction permit remained active through 1970 (being shifted to channel 22), but no station ever materialized.